OfficeDev/teams-toolkit-samples/test-tool-sample-app/README.md

 This sample app comprehensively demonstrates the features supported by the Teams App Test Tool, which is a good starting point to try Teams App Test Tool.

+The sample app includes common development scenarios when building Teams bot applications:
+* Send proactive notifications.
+* Trigger a chat command and receive a response.
+* Trigger an Adaptive Card actions.

 ## Prerequisite to use this sample
 - [Node.js](https://nodejs.org/), supported versions: 16, 18
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) latest pre-release version.